 ... and welcome to my personal website.
 I'm Linda Nagata, a science fiction and fantasy writer from Hawaii.
 I've published eleven novels—soon to be twelve—and numerous short stories.

 My science fiction novels are usually considered "hard" science fiction, with an emphasis on character and story.
 The Bohr Maker won the Locus Award for best first novel, my novella "Goddesses" was the first online publication to receive a Nebula award, my 2013 story "Nahiku West" was named as a finalist for the Theodore Sturgeon Memorial Award, and my novel The Red: First Light has recently become the first self-published novel to be nominated for a Nebula Award.

 I also have a duet of short, fast-paced fantasy novels collectively titled Stories of the Puzzle Lands.
 Call them quirky sword and sorcery, or scoundrel-lit with heart: they touch on themes of love, war, murder, marriage, and fate, with some dark humor thrown in to make it all flow.

 All my books are available through my own publishing imprint, Mythic Island Press LLC.
 All have ebook versions, and most are also available in print.

 If you'd like to know what's going on and when I have new work coming out, please consider signing up for my "very occasional newsletter" (see the "New Book Alert" form below).
-You can also "like" me on facebook or follow me on twitter.
+It's the best way to stay in touch.
+You can also follow me on twitter.
 If you've read and enjoyed my work, I hope you'll consider writing a review on Amazon or Barnes & Noble, or mentioning it on social media.
 I'm ever grateful for your support!

 Please visit my blog and let me know what you think!
 I would love to hear from you.